 How to Use Your Tax Refund to Boost Your Credit Score ?

 The best way to use your tax refund is by boosting your credit score.
 This will help you save more in the future and avoid interest payments on loans or other debts, which can be costly if they are not paid on time.
-In fact, using up all of that cash right away might seem sexy but it doesn't do much for improving our financial health over time- what's really important?
+Using up all of that cash right away might seem sexy but it doesn't do much for improving our financial health over time- what's important?
 Spending some extra dough now so we don’t get stuck paying higher rates later downstream!

-If you want to be in control of your financial destiny, then it is time for all good people who are working towards improving their credit score (and thusly gaining more power as consumers) should start paying attention.
+If you want to be in control of your financial destiny, then it is time for all good people who are working towards improving their credit score (and thus gaining more power as consumers) should start paying attention.
 A higher quality report card will give them greater opportunities both now and down the road - from qualifying loans or even getting apartments; high-interest rates mortgages gone thanks to better grades at least making sure one doesn't have too much trouble when looking into car insurance prices later on!

 The right tax refund strategy for you depends on the amount of your return and whether or not it's been a while since filing.
 Here are three ways to use that extra money so that when April 15 rolls around, all aspects will be covered!

 So, you're behind on your payments?
 Don't worry!
 The IRS is giving everyone the chance to catch up.
-Late fees can really hurt and harden credit scores so don’t procrastinate making those needed overtime wages or even taking care of basic bills like electricity before they go into collections - it could cost more than just paying off old debts in full each month if there are late payment penalties involved with using this method as well.
+Late fees can hurt and harden credit scores so don’t procrastinate making those needed overtime wages or even taking care of basic bills like electricity before they go into collections - it could cost more than just paying off old debts in full each month if there are late payment penalties involved with using this method as well.

 The second-most obvious choice is to pay down your debt.
 One way you can do that and still keep a healthy credit score? by making sure the percentage of available money used for lending purposes (known as "credit utilization") falls below 30%.
 An even better number seems like 7%, which shows promise - but not overuse!